MF 260 : Marketing your coloring book

 Canva.
 I’ve talked a lot about Canva with respect to designing book covers but it’s also a wonderful platform for crafting social media posts.
 Canva has templates for every major platform from Twitter to LinkedIn to Instagram and more.
 You can create social media posts tailored to each platform; adding in visuals, text, and images from your coloring book.

-Ripl.
+Video.
 Today, video is a big component of social media content.
-If you’re not great at creating polished videos, I highly recommend you download the Ripl app which has a free and premium version.
-You can take a few visuals, such as screenshots or photos, pop them into a template, add some text and music and within a minute or two, you’ll have a 30-45 second sizzle video that you can post on IG or elsewhere.
-Around the holidays, I focus a lot on video content, using Ripl to create holiday-themed videos to promote the coloring book.
+If you’re not great at creating polished videos, I highly recommend you find a simple app that will create a quick video for posts and stories.
+There are plenty of free ones like iMovie that will do this for you.
+You can take a few visuals, such as screenshots or photos, pop them into a template, add some text and music and within a minute or two, you’ll have a 30-45 second sizzle video for IG, FB, or elsewhere.
+Around the holidays, I focus a lot on video content, reposting ones I've previously created to promote the coloring book.

 Plan and implement your marketing strategy early.
 Start by identifying your target your market and your book’s niche.
 Use the book itself to create visual content via social media posts and video.